Yogayu/DeepLearningCourse/_build/03/ForwardPropagation.md

 The first layer of nodes is input layer which doing nothing but input signals.
 Notice that we add a bias node which weight is $b_1$.

-Move to the second layer, let's calculate input of first node.
-The same with perceptron, we
+Move to the second layer, let's calculate input of first node:

 $$a_1 = w_{1,1}x_1+w_{2,1}x_2 + b_1$$